 The trend toward female medical students continued throughout the early 1900s, correlating with a national movement for female suffrage and women’s rights.
 Many times, these future physicians faced barriers when it came to obtaining clinical experience in the classroom and laboratory.

 Another feat for women in medicine, Edith Irby Jones became a national role model when she became the first African-American student enrolled at what had been a segregated medical school.
 This accomplishment was reported nationally in many publications, including Life, Time, Ebony, and the Washington Post.
 Famed Little Rock civil rights activist Daisy Bates provided the funds for Jones to attend the School of Medicine.
-Due to societal attitudes of the time, Jones had to use a separate bathroom and she ate her meals alone in a separate room from the other students.
+Due to state laws of the time, Jones had to use a separate bathroom and she ate her meals alone in a separate room from the other students.
 She earned her degree in 1952.
-For more information about Dr. Jones, visit her entry at the Arkansas Civil Rights Heritage site.
+Get more information about Dr. Jones.

 These are just a few examples of the countless women who impacted the history of the College of Medicine and brought distinction and honor.
 A lot has changed since the first pioneers led the efforts for the women’s medical movement.
 It was not until the 1990s that the numbers of female and male medical students matriculating truly began to reach parity.
 Today, women compose more than 50 percent of the College of Medicine’s freshman medical school class.